-Tony Fletcher is the author of ten books, including several best-selling biographies, a memoir, a novel and more.
-Born in the UK in 1964, he started a fanzine during the punk rock explosion of 1977.
+Tony Fletcher is the author of a dozen books, including several best-selling music biographies, a memoir, a novel and more.
+Born in the UK in 1964, he started the fanzine Jamming! during the punk rock explosion of 1977, which led him into further areas of the music and media worlds, and eventually into writing books.
 Fletcher moved to New York City in the late 1980s, and to the Hudson Valley in the mid-2000s.
-Throughout, Fletcher has written for a multitude of publications, appeared on and/or produced various TV, radio and podcast shows, and worked in several other areas of music and media.
-The year 2020 finds him completing a sequel to his memoir Boy About Town, compiling a compendium of Jamming! magazine, working as a Show Director at the Woodstock Rock Academy, and serving as host of his own podcast, One Step Beyond.
+Throughout, Fletcher has written for a multitude of publications, and appeared on and/or produced various TV, radio and podcast shows.
+He enjoys weekend work as a Show Director at the Woodstock Rock Academy, running the local Catskill mountains (and roads) and hosting his own outdoor lifestyle podcast, One Step Beyond and The Fanzine Podcast.
+A founding member of the early 1980s new wave/power pop group Apocalypse, he now makes music again with the group's former singer Tony Page as The Dear Boys.
+Record Collector said of their debut single 'Yes Men'/'Action' “this lovely yet obscure 45 should be recognised as one of the unobtrusive little glories of British guitar pop.”

 With a Music Professor/author for a father, and an English teacher/chorister for a mother, it was perhaps Tony Fletcher’s destiny to write books about music.
 That thought was far from his mind however when, inspired by the punk rock revolution and because it seemed like fun, he started a fanzine, aged 13, at his South London school.
 By the time Jamming! ceased publication in 1986, it was selling 30,000 copies a month, and Fletcher had interviewed Pete Townshend, Paul McCartney, and U2, as well as dozens of then up-and-coming acts.
 He had also received a crash course in cash flow, accelerated by an 18-month period running an independent record label alongside The Jam’s Paul Weller.
 Meantime, Jamming!’s perceived success launched Fletcher into radio and TV work, including a year co-presenting The Tube, which went out live nationally on Channel 4 every Friday evening.
 None of this helped his original intention to be a musician, however, although he looks back on the seven years spent in his band Apocalypse with a mixture of fondness and PTSD.